IBM/nodejs-express-app/README.md

 npm run start
 ```

 Your application will be running at `http://localhost:3000`.
 You can access the `/health` endpoint at the host.
+You can also verify the state of your locally running application using the Selenium UI test script included in the scripts/ directory.

 #### IBM Cloud Developer Tools